AppDaemon/appdaemon/DASHBOARD.md

     - include: bottom_panel
 ```

-As you can see, it includes for modular pieces.
+As you can see, it includes four modular sub-dashes.
 Since these pieces all have their own layout information there is no need for additional layout in the top level file.
 Here is an example of one of the self contained sub modules (mode_panel.yaml):

 ```yaml
 clock: